peterklingelhofer/convert-site-to-nextjs/README.md

 ## convert-site-to-nextjs

 Convert any static website to NextJS, importing HTML and styles.
-It will require some tweaking afterwards, but I'm seeing immediate performance increases in Lighthouse of 35 using this technique.
+It will require some tweaking afterwards, but we saw an immediate increases in Lighthouse Performance score of +39 using this technique.
+This leverages the `npx create-next-app@latest my-nextjs-site` followed by an import of the site's HTML, CSS, images and fonts.

 ## Getting Started